Carpal Tunnel Syndrome

 - Essential Fatty acids, Enzymes, and other natural supplements

-The Houston Wellness Clinic does not just treat the symptoms of a condition but finds the source of the problem and works with each patient to fix it.
-This may include change in lifestyle, supplements, change in diet, etc. Our specialist works with each patient to determine what treatment plan will work best for their individual needs.Back to Top
+The Houston Wellness Clinic does not just manage the symptoms of a condition but finds the source of the problem and works with each patient to fix it.
+This may include change in lifestyle, supplements, change in diet, etc. Our specialist works with each patient to determine what management plan will work best for their individual needs.Back to Top